Sarah-Bue/knit-space/README.md

 ### Agile Methodology

 Agile methodology played a crucial role in managing the development process.
-The project was divided into multiple, smaller sprints, with each sprint focusing on adding a specific feature or improving an existing function.
+The project was divided into smaller sprints, each focusing on adding a specific feature or improving an existing function.
-The first sprint focussed on setting up a basic blog application, which formed the foundation of the project.
-It allows users to browse through post previews and open the full post by clicking on the preview.
+The first sprint focused on setting up a basic blog application, which formed the project's foundation.
+The application allows users to browse through post previews and open the full post by clicking on the preview.
 Users are not required to log in to the site to view posts.
-The second sprint focussed on implementing user authentication.
-Once implemented, it allows users to create an account using their email address, and to log into and out of the account.
-Logged in users would be able to access exclusive areas of the blog after future sprints.
+The second sprint focused on implementing user authentication.
+Once implemented, it allows users to create an account using their email address and log into and out of the account.
+After future sprints, logged-in users will be able to access exclusive areas of the blog.
-The third sprint focussed on setting up the dashboard and its functionality.
-The dashboard serves as a space for registered users to view their favourite posts.
-Posts can be saved to and removed from the dashboard via the click of a button, and can be rearranged with a drag-and-dop feature.
-The functionality to reorder blogposts was moved into the next sprint due to time constraints.
+The third sprint focused on setting up the Dashboard and its functionality.
+The Dashboard serves as a space for registered users to view their favourite posts.
+Posts can be saved to and removed from the Dashboard via the click of a button and rearranged with a drag-and-drop feature.
+Due to time constraints, the functionality to reorder blog posts was moved into the next sprint.
-The fourth sprint focussed on adding additional functions for the user.
-Logged in users can create their own blogposts, including custom images.
-Users have the ability to edit and delete their own posts.
+The fourth sprint focused on completing the drag-and-drop functionality and adding additional user functions.
+Logged-in users can create blog posts, including custom images, and edit and delete their posts after creation.

 GitHub Projects was an essential tool for tracking progress and managing tasks throughout the Agile development process.
-A Kanban style board was used to visually track the progress.
-Each issue was based on a user story, and was moved through the different phases of *To Do*, *In Progress*, and *Done*, in accordance with the corresponding sprints.
+A Kanban-style board was used to visually track progress.
+Each issue was based on a user story and moved through the different phases of *To Do*, *In Progress*, and *Done*, in accordance with the corresponding sprints.
-Custom labels were created to visually distinguish the issues.
-Labels were used to assign a priority - *must-have*, *should-have*, *could-have* or *will-not-have*, based on the MOSCOW model of prioritisation -  as well as a functionality - *C*, *R*, *U*, or *D*, to reference their role within the *CRUD* functionality.
+Custom labels were created to distinguish the issues visually.
+Labels were used to assign a priority - *must-have*, *should-have*, *could-have* or *will-not-have*, based on the MOSCOW model of prioritization -  as well as a functionality - *C*, *R*, *U*, or *D*, to reference their role within the *CRUD* functionality.

 ### CRUD Functionality
-*CRUD* functionality has been implemented throughout the project to create a fully useable experience for the user.
+*CRUD* functionality has been implemented throughout the project to create an entirely usable experience for the user.

 Admin (superuser only)
 - *C*: Create new users and posts.